 When used digitally, sizing should be dictated by readability.
 No part of the logo should be unreadable.

 Please note, when changing the logo size in most programs and applications, the logo must be adjusted from a corner only.
 If it is adjusted from the side, it will distort and corrupt the logo’s shape.
+At that point it should be deleted and reinstalled.
 Stretching, squeezing or otherwise distorting the logo violates brand standards.

 Do